Canoe Tripping

 Madawaska – Loons and Owls first get a taste of whitewater paddling on the Madawaska river at the Paddler Co-op, a professional whitewater paddling school.
 This facility grants them maximum time on the water to hone their skills, before they venture downstream to put them to the test!

-Temagami – this is the next step up, from Red Cedar Lake down to River Valley, this river offers the next step in challenging whitewater combined with spectacular Northern scenery.
+Temagami – This is the next step up, from Red Cedar Lake down to River Valley, this river offers the next step in challenging whitewater combined with spectacular Northern scenery.

 Petawawa – Our final year whitewater canoe trip travels from Lake Travers to Lake McManus down the famous Petawawa River.
 Not only are there thrilling rapids, but also a hike up to The Natch outlook for stunning views across the most biodiverse region of Algonquin Park.